 - maintaining strict hygiene in cleaning and handling the catheter to reduce the risks of infections

-- Ensure that there was urine output making sure there were no kinks in the catheter tubing stopping the flow of urine down into the drainage bag
+- Ensure that there was urine output making sure there were no kinks in the catheter tubing stopping the flow of urine down into the leg bag

-- changing the drainage bag every few hours
+- emptying the leg bag every few hours

-- changing the draining bag once a week
+- changing the leg bag once a week

 - Make sure mum was well-hydrated post-procedure to flush out any remnants of debris

-- contact the district community nurses to remove and replace the drainage every 12 weeks
+- contact the district community nurses to remove and replace the catheter every 12 weeks

-She demonstrated how to drain the bag in the clinic, look out for signs of infection and then sent us away with a mound of paraphernalia needed for catheter management and a referral to our community district nurses if I needed support.
+She demonstrated how to drain the leg bag in the clinic, look out for signs of infection and then sent us away with a bag full of stuff needed for catheter management and a referral to our community district nurses if I needed support.

 Now, we’re home, and I’m panicking.
-Mum was fitted with an indwelling catheter, more commonly known as a Foley Catheter, that will stay in place for 12 weeks.
-I know people live with these without problems, but I also see some horror stories.
+I know people live with Foley catheters without problems, but I also have read some horror stories.

 Dementia Caregiver Inner Dialogue